Wondering how to spend 3 Days in Porto? I’ve got some great ideas for you!

 This famous bridge from 1886, is an incredible double-deck metal arch where you can walk along the upper deck for one of the most incredible views of Porto.

 Does it remind you of another famous landmark?
 You’re not wrong, Gustave Eiffel was responsible for creating this bridge before the Eiffel Tower.
 Was this the inspiration?
 I think so!
 The ironwork details of both the Eiffel Tower and the bridge are very similar.
+Making this one of the most Instagrammable places in Portugal.

 World of Wine (WOW)